 Buller District Council is committed to upholding Te Tiriti o Waitangi (The Treaty of Waitangi) and recognises Te Rūnanga o Ngāti Waewae as mana whenua for the Buller District.
-A strong and collaborative relationship with Te Rūnanga o Ngāti Waewae is essential to shaping the future direction of both the West Coast Te Tai Poutini and the Buller District.
-Council also acknowledges its responsibility to consult with Ngāti Apa and other Māori when necessary, ensuring that all Māori perspectives are appropriately considered.
+A strong and collaborative relationship with Te future direction of both the West Coast Te Tai Poutini and the Buller District.
+Council also acknowledges its responsibility to consult with Ngāti Apa and other Māori appropriately considered.